dylanpieper/chatalot/README.md

 #> ...
 ```

-The development version implements LLM-as-a-judge into the chat turns to refine structured data extractions.
-Use the `judgements` parameter to set the number of iterations (increases token use):
+To iteratively refine structured data extractions, implement LLM-as-a-judge into the chat turns using the `judgements` parameter (increases token use):

 ``` r
 result <- chat$batch(prompts, type_spec = type_sentiment, judgements = 1)